 - Filsø played a major role in the Viking Age where it was an inlet to the North Sea.

-- At the village Henne Kirkeby a giant viking settlement was one placed, containing around 375 small workshops.
+- The village Henne Kirkeby was once home to a giant viking settlement - containing around 375 small workshops.

 - The lake has historically been an important resource to local farmers, hunters and fishermen.

-- 222 different bird species has been registered by the lake since 2011.
+- 222 different bird species have been registered by the lake since 2011.

 - A vast net of hiking paths and cycling trails, bird towers and parking spots offers unique opportunities to experience Filsø.

 Kærgårdvej 12, 6854 Henne